Morgan Wallen in a white t-shirt with a backwards cap

 Broadway Girls (with Lil Durk)

 A cross-genre collaboration that nobody saw coming.
-Lil Durk, one of rap’s most prominent new voices, recruited Morgan Wallen for a ferocious, angst-ridden hook and verse on this unlikely duet.
+Lil Durk, one of rap’s most prominent voices, recruited Morgan Wallen for a ferocious, angst-ridden hook and verse on this unlikely duet.
 It went on to become Lil Durk’s first ever No. 1 as a lead artist.

 Wallen’s gritty, rough-around-the-edges vocals filter through the track like an angry snarl, as he laments being messed around by another ‘Broadway Girl’.